Chinese Doctors’ Cell Therapy Breakthrough Offers Hope for Diabetes Cure

 The had been dealing with type 2 diabetes for 25 years and had almost lost all function of the islet cells.
 They were at a high risk of severe complications and needed to take multiple daily insulin injections to prevent a diabetic coma.

-Yin Hao, a top researcher at Shanghai Changzheng Hospital, warned that he faced a high risk of severe diabetes complications, as reported by The Paper in Shanghai.
+Yin Hao, a researcher at Shanghai Changzheng Hospital, warned that he faced a high risk of severe diabetes complications, as reported by The Paper in Shanghai.

 diabetes cure